·

 Enter the FRONT of the bus and tap your TAP card (or the electronic one on your phone) to the pad on the fare box near the driver.
 If it’s been less than 2 hours since you tapped it to the Metro pad, the transfer will be free!

 Stay on the bus until the Disneyland stop.
-This’ll be roughly an hour and a half, again depending on traffic.
+This’ll be roughly 1.5 hours, again depending on traffic.

 On the bus, there are red buttons that say STOP that you can press to let the driver know you want to get off at the next stop.
 The bus PA system should announce every stop automatically, but if you’re unsure just let the driver know you need to get off at Disneyland.